justforstudy-A/justforstudy-A/README.md

 bg_color=0,ea7161,ffc14d,fffc4d,52fa5a
 -->
 ### Hi every-one 👋
-- 🔭 I’m currently working on earth.
+- 🔭 I’m currently working on the earth.
 - 🌱 I’m currently learning the skill which is using to touch fish.

 <a href="#" style="display:inline">